USS Port Royal (CG-73): Operations

 Port Royal deployed from December 1995 until June 1996, as part of the battle group Carrier Group Seven.
-The CVBG was participating in Operation Southern Watch, but was deployed to the South China Sea in March 1996, to act as a stabilizing force the Third Taiwan Strait Crisis.
+The CVBG was participating in Operation Southern Watch, but was deployed to the South China Sea in March 1996, to act as a stabilizing force during the Third Taiwan Strait Crisis.
 During this deployment, Captain Richards transferred command to Captain Gary Roughead on 21 January 1996.
 Following her first deployment, Port Royal became the first U.S. cruiser to integrate women into the crew.

+Port Royal (center) with the submarine and the carrier during Operation Southern Watch, 15 December 1997.

 Port Royal deployed with the Nimitz battle group for participation in Operation Southern Watch from September 1997 until March 1998.

 Port Royal deployed with the ' battle group, participating in Operation Southern Watch.
 Leaving in January 2000, she returned to Hawaii early after sustaining damage to her port shaft and Hub during pursuit of a vessel suspected of smuggling Iraqi oil in violation of U.N. sanctions.
 She returned in June and then in August went into drydock for repairs and upgrades.

 Port Royal deployed early Pearl Harbor on 17 November 2001, to join the John C. Stennis battle group on deployment in support of Operation Enduring Freedom.